kaizhx/Pathfinding-Visualization/README.md

 ** EPILEPSY WARNING **

 In the main menu you will have the option to turn on animations for maze generation and pathfinding.
-The program is a lot more expressive with animations turned on, but because of how the program simulates animations using the terminal, it may cause some flashing/flickering which may affect certain people.
+The program is a lot more interactive with animations turned on, but the way it simulates the animations in the terminal may cause some flashing/flickering which may affect certain people.

 Demo: